c0m4r/paranoya/README.md

 </div>

-A fork of [Loki - Simple IOC and YARA Scanner](https://github.com/Neo23x0/Loki), modified to support single file scans, as well as a daemon mode to accept scans in client/server manner.
-It also includes some [other improvements](#Changes) and is focused on Linux.
+A fork of [Loki - Simple IOC and YARA Scanner](https://github.com/Neo23x0/Loki), rewritten for Linux and modified to support single file scans, as well as a daemon mode to accept scans in client/server manner.
+It also includes some [other improvements](#Changes).

-The idea is that we can load all the rules once and then perform only individual file scans, which significantly reduces the load on hardware resources.
-This way, we can use Loki to scan, for example, files uploaded to the server.

 ## Dependencies